arbalogitshub/DAB_Feb23_2026_Repo/SQL/sql_online_music_store/README.md

 ORDER BY Count(*) DESC
  ```

-5. How would you extend this schema to track more detailed user behavior, such as when users skip songs or how much of a song they listen to before skipping?
+Question 3: How would you extend this schema to track more detailed user behavior, such as when users skip songs or how much of a song they listen to before skipping?
 I would consider in creating a another table, streams_detailed_interactions where we could have columns such the following:

 - interaction_id (INTEGER PRIMARY KEY),